 Of all the Anglo-Saxon names to come from Britain, Farnyle is one of the most ancient.
 The name is a result of the original family having lived by a fern-covered hill.
 The name is both a surname and a place-name, and is derived from the Old English elements fearn, for fern, and hyll, the word for hill.
 Alternatively, another source notes that the surname denotes a "dweller at the Fern Slope or Corner [Old English fearn + heal(h)] for Farnhill."

 Early Origins of the Farnyle family

-Another 183 words (13 lines of text) covering the years 1200, 1379 and 1246 are included under the topic Early Farnyle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farnyle research.
+Another 116 words (8 lines of text) covering the years 1200, 1379 and 1246 are included under the topic Early Farnyle History in all our PDF Extended History products and printed products wherever possible.

 Farnyle Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Farnyle has been spelled many different ways, including Farnell, Farnel, Farnall, Farnyll, Farnill and many more.